MichaelCurrin/mkdocs-quickstart/docs/index.md

 # MkDocs Quickstart
-> A concise recipe for setting MkDocs docs site on Github Pages
+> A concise recipe for setting up MkDocs docs site on Github Pages

 This is based on the [mkdocs.org](https://www.mkdocs.org/) tutorial.